Cluster Restreaming

-Flussonic Media Server (the restreamer) can connect to another Flussonic Media Server (the source), take the list of running streams and streams available on-demand, and restream them locally.
-Also, Flussonic
+A Flussonic Media Server restreamer can connect to the Flussonic Media Server source or origin, take the list of running streams and streams available on-demand, and restream them locally.
+Also, Flussonic provides transparent access to the DVR on the source server.

 Difference from HTTP proxy

-Many CDNs offer the solution to the problem of video delivery that means using a cluster of conventional HTTP proxy servers that cache the segments of an HLS stream and deliver them to a user.
+Many CDN providers offer to use a cluster of HTTP proxy servers that cache the segments of an HLS stream and deliver them to users.

-Compared to a simple HTTP proxy, Flussonic Media Server installed on all servers in a network provides the following advantages:
+Compared to an HTTP proxy, Flussonic Media Server installed on all servers in a network provides the following advantages:

-So the main difference between using a plain HTTP proxy and restreaming via Flussonic Media Server is that you can transfer video between servers only once and get all Flussonic Media Server functionality on the restreaming server.
+The main difference between using an HTTP proxy and restreaming via Flussonic Media Server is that you can transfer video between servers once and get all the Flussonic Media Server features on the restreaming server.
+An HTTP proxy can't offer you that, because it doesn't operate with video on lower levels.

-To enable Flussonic Media Server cluster restreaming, use the following directives:
+To enable Flussonic Media Server cluster restreaming, you need the following directives:

 cluster_key abcd;